needle-mirror/com.unity.xr.arkit/Documentation~/arkit-point-clouds.md

 ARKit's point cloud subsystem only ever produces a single [XRPointCloud](xref:UnityEngine.XR.ARSubsystems.XRPointCloud).

-For more information, see the [ARSubsystems point cloud subsystem documentation](xref:arsubsystems-point-cloud-subsystem).
+For more information, see [Point clouds](xref:arfoundation-point-clouds).